Hydrocortisone and Acetic Acid

 Hydrocortisone and Acetic Acid Dosage and Administration

-Carefully remove all cerumen and debris to allow hydrocortisone 1% and acetic acid 2% otic solution to contact infected surfaces directly.
+Carefully remove all cerumen and debris to allow solution to contact infected surfaces directly.
 To promote continuous contact, insert a wick of cotton saturated with the solution into the ear canal; the wick may also be saturated after insertion.
-Instruct the patient to keep the wick in for at least 24 hours and to keep it moist by adding 3 to 5 drops of the solution every 4 to 6 hours.
-The wick may be removed after 24 hours but the patient should continue to instill 5 drops 3 or 4 times daily thereafter, for as long as indicated.
+Instruct the patient to keep the wick in for at least 24 hours and to keep it moist by adding 3 to 5 drops of solution every 4 to 6 hours.
+The wick may be removed after 24 hours but the patient should continue to instill 5 drops of solution 3 or 4 times daily thereafter, for as long as indicated.
 In pediatric patients, 3 to 4 drops may be sufficient due to the smaller capacity of the ear canal.

 |Hydrocortisone and Acetic Acid